Francisco de Quiñones

-Francisco de Quiñones, pictured in the cloister of the chiesa di Ognissanti of Florence.

-Francisco de Quiñones, (Latin: Franciscus Cardinalis Quignonius) (also Francisco de los Ángeles) (ca. 1482 in Kingdom of León - 5 November 1540 in Veroli, Papal States) was a Spanish Franciscan friar and later cardinal who was responsible for some reforms in the Catholic Church in Spain.
+Francisco de Quiñones, (Latin: Franciscus Cardinalis Quignonius) (also Francisco de los Ángeles) (ca. 1475 in Kingdom of León - 5 November 1540 in Veroli, Papal States) was a Spanish Franciscan friar and later cardinal who was responsible for some reforms in the Catholic Church in Spain.

 Early life

 He was the son of Diego Fernandez de Quiñones, Count of Luna and was educated as a page of Francisco Jiménez de Cisneros.
 At the age of sixteen he entered the Order of Friars Minor at the friary of St. Mary of the Angels in Alcalá de Henares, taking the religious name Francis of the Angels (1498).